Retirement Savings Plan

 Your participation begins as soon as administratively possible after your electronic election is processed.
 If you are not able to elect the plan online, you can obtain a paper enrollment form online or from your Office of Human Resources.

 You may choose to contribute as little as 25 dollars per pay period or as much as permitted by the Internal Revenue Service.
 In addition, you can start or stop your participation, or increase or decrease your contributions at any time by electing a new level online.
 The changes you make will be effective in the next open pay period.

 If you are newly eligible to participate in this plan, you will receive information about enrollment during new hire orientation or in the new hire package provided to you by the Office of Human Resources.
-New hires are automatically enrolled in the plan at a level of 5% of compensation.
-You can waive out of this election, or change the election during the 31 days that you have to elect the benefits.
-If you waive out after the 31 days, any initial contributions deposited will remain invested in the plan.
+New hires are automatically enrolled in the plan at 5% of compensation.
+You can waive out of this election, or change the election anytime during the calendar year at HR Self Service, Benefits > Life Events.

-We encourage you to enroll online with TIAA-CREF or Vanguard, or both, to:
+We encourage you to enroll online with TIAA to:

 - establish your account, logon and password,

 For assistance with enrolling online or information about your TIAA investment options, visit the TIAA website or call (800) 842-2776 to speak with a TIAA counselor.

 You are always 100 percent vested in your Retirement Savings Plan contributions.

 If You Leave Princeton

 Should you terminate your employment with the University, you can no longer make contributions to your Retirement Savings account.
 Your account is available to you as a rollover or cash distribution when you leave the University.
 You may also leave the account in the Princeton plan until mandatory distributions are required at age 70-1/2.